image of the recipe rebel cookbook cover on transparent background.Get The Recipe Rebel Cookbook here 🎉

 These are great if you want uniform patties, but my kitchen is already loaded with knick knacks I don’t use, so I’d rather not add another to the mix!

-The easiest way to get uniform burgers is to smooth your burger mix in the bowl so it is flat on top.
+• Smooth your burger mix in the bowl so it is flat on top.

-Then use your hands to draw a line in the burger mix to mark a half, then the other way to mark a quarter.
-Then divide each quarter in half to make 8 even burgers.
+• Use your hands to draw a line in the burger mix to mark a half, then the other way to mark a quarter.

 You want your burgers to hold together, but you also don’t want to overwork them so that they become tough.